exponea/exponea-flutter-sdk/Documentation/basic-concepts.md

 >
 > [Check similar issue on GitHub](https://github.com/exponea/exponea-react-native-sdk/issues/12)

-### Events Not Tracked in App During First Session
+### Events not tracked in app during first session

 If your app is not tracking events during the first session but starts to track events on the next launch, you may not initialize the SDK properly.